 Markdown to InDesign, Simplified

 If a Microsoft Word user employs styles reliably and consistently, placing their Word doc into an InDesign publication can go smoothly.
-We congratulate the several people who are able to live this workflow.
-The rest of us wrangle erratically formatted or unformatted text.
+We congratulate the several people who enjoy this workflow.
+The rest of us wrangle unformatted or erratically formatted text.

 But then, it’s not fair to ask writers to find formatting tools and apply styling.
 Their eyes and mnds are on the words, fingers forming les mots justes.
-Markdown is a way for a writer to easily add a few characters here and there so those doing layout can recognize a subheader from a sub-subheader from a block quote and format appropriately.
+Markdown is a way for a writer to easily add a few characters here and there so a designer doing layout with that text can recognize an intended header from a subhead and what should be bold and italic.

 The writer should leave it to those of us doing the design to prettify their finely formed words.
 To understand how Markdown can help in that process, let’s review what markup is.